arielchen07/City-Builder/README.md

 3. Once that it is running, you can access the backend at http://localhost:3000
 4. You can access the database through: https://cloud.mongodb.com/v2/651f66de2b31664012c78bb6#/metrics/replicaSet/651f6806fc79f50af45b831a/explorer/lalala

+A remote server is hosted on Render.
+If one chooses to use the remote server for development, one can access it by going to the Render website https://render.com/.
+And login with email: ruiting.chen.soc@gmai.com and password: 1234567890.
+The deployed server is at unity-game-server.
+Click on the unity-game-server and go to the log tab to see the messages from the server.

 ### Unity:
 #### Technology requirements: